sp00n/corecycler/readme.txt

    After you're sure that both overclocks are stable on their own, you can combine them and check for instabilities again.

+Q: My script freezes!
+It appears to be running but I see no new output!
+A: PowerShell scripts seem to freeze when you select some text or click with the mouse into the terminal window (which selects the current position of your cursor).
+Try to hit Return and see if the execution continues.
+   See e.g. here: https://stackoverflow.com/questions/3204423/long-running-powershell-script-freezes